bram1305/Omma/EASM/UserManual.MD

 To run project Omma, navigate to the directory in which the master.py script resides, and simply run master.py without any arguments.
 We advise you to run the code in the background, in order to safely close any terminal.
+To run the dashboard, simply run app.py.
+We encourage you to create your own dashboard in order to integrate project Omma with your other security tools.

 ## Credits